 What You Need To Make A Espresso Shot

 Dark roast coffee beans are ideal for brewing Espresso.
 Always make sure you open the bag right before you brew espresso.
 Keeping the bag in the open will turn the coffee grounds stale.
-Also, always ground a fresh batch before brewing we recommend using a Burr Grinder to grind your coffee.
+Also, always grind a fresh batch before brewing we recommend using a Burr Grinder to grind your coffee.

 How To Brew An Espresso